thunderbird/webext-docs/tabs.rst

          :name: ``index``
          :type: (integer)

-         The position to move the window to. :value:`-1` will place the tab at the end of the window.
+         The position to move the tab to. :value:`-1` will place the tab at the end of the window.

       .. api-member::